-Body oils often accululate on Nubuck and Suede items, particularly around the collars of apparel items and headrests of upholstery.
-In light cases, a NuBuck cloth alone may be effective.
+Body oils often accumulate on Nubuck and Suede items, particularly around the collars of apparel items and headrests of upholstery.
+In light cases, a Nubuck cloth alone may be effective.
 In more serious cases use leather degreaser followed by leather cleaner.
 After the leather has dried, groom it with a nubuck cloth or nubuck sponge.

 Grease, Butter, & Heavy Oil Stains